jmuss07/Automated-Sign-Language/README.md

 - Time: Not only the due date (feb 1st is the goal), but you need to break this project into more managable chunks, What will be done before xmas break?
 - Budget: Good material cost list, but what I need to know is "if we need to purchase materials beyond what the lab supplies, we are OK with spending up to $XX, each, if need be"
 - Safety: I know you're going to be safe, thats not the point of this.
-I need you to put in writing, your considerations of the possuble and expected risks associated with this project.
-Will there be soldering? could acrylic break?
+I need you to put in writing, your considerations of the possible and expected risks associated with this project.
+Will there be soldering?
+Could acrylic break?
 Can this hand hurt you?
 How many volts?
 How can this hurt you??
-- KNOWLEDGE: You have stated this elsewhere, but move it here and make it crystal clear: What do you need to learn, in order to be successful at thisn project?
+- KNOWLEDGE: You have stated this elsewhere, but move it here and make it crystal clear: What do you need to learn, in order to be successful at this project?

-### A shortlist of possible solutions your team considered.
+### A shortlist of possible solutions your team considered

 - Backup Plan: Expand on those ideas, but have them correlate more closely to the main project idea
 - Antwerp Version: Pros and cons of the advanced college one.
 What can we recreate?
 What's way to advanced and should be cut in order to simplify?